hon-key/NudeIn/README.md

 ## License

-HKAttributedTextView is released under the MIT license.
+NudeIn is released under the MIT license.
 See [LICENSE](https://github.com/hon-key/HKAttributedTextView/raw/master/LICENSE) for details.